-SOHO had 396 pounds (180 kilograms)of fuel left when the gyroscope failed.
-That dwindled to 326 pounds (148 kilograms) by the time the new software was in place.
+SOHO had 396 lbs.
+(180 kilograms) of fuel left when the gyroscope failed.
+That dwindled to 326 lbs.
+(148 kg) by the time the new software was in place.

 Also, SOHO saw the sun get brighter as sunspot activity increased, watched gas currents whisk below the sun's surface, and analyzed the elements coming out of the "solar wind" — the continuous stream of particles from the sun that bleed into space.